alecruz0/challenges/palindrome/Readme.md

+# Description
+Given a string, check whether it is a palindrome or not.

 # Instructions
-On terminal just type "python3 palindrome.py string"
+On terminal just type "python3 palindrome.py < string >"